 Award for European scientist who solved a magnetic mystery 26 June 2014 The Committee on Space Research (COSPAR) and the Russian Academy of Sciences have nominated Nanda Rea, an assistant professor at the Institute of Space Sciences (CSIC-IEEC) in Barcelona and the Anton Pannekoek Institute (API) at the University of Amsterdam, for a prestigious Zeldovich Medal.
 Read more

-XMM-Newton Announcement of Opportunity (AO-13) 27 August 2013 Proposals are solicited for observations with XMM-Newton in response to the thirteenth Announcement of Opportunity, AO-13, issued 27 August 2013.
-This AO covers the period May 2014 to April 2015 and is open to proposers from all over the world.
-The deadline for receipt of proposals is Friday, 11 October 2013, 12:00 UT.
+XMM-Newton Announcement of Opportunity (AO-14) 26 August 2014 Proposals are solicited for observations with XMM-Newton in response to the fourteenth Announcement of Opportunity, AO-14, issued 26 August 2014.
+This AO covers the period May 2015 to April 2016 and is open to proposers from all over the world.
 Read more